 Take things slowly, enjoy the ride, and make the most of your time practicing jiu-jitsu.

 The above rules are just a few basic BJJ beginners guidelines to start your jiu-jitsu journey.
-But, of course, you’ll learn a lot more as you progress through your training.
+But, of course, you’ll learn much more as you progress through your training.

-Keep these basic rules in mind if you’re a beginner looking to begin training in BJJ.
+Consider these basic rules if you’re a beginner looking to begin training in BJJ.
 They will help keep you safe and ensure a positive training experience.